Prince of Persia 2: The Shadow and the Flame: Ports

 Titus Software ported the game to the Super NES and released it in 1996.
 It has some missing features and lacks several levels, including the last one.
-On August 11, 2006, the Sega Genesis port was leaked.
-Ported by Microïds, this conversion was going to be published by Psygnosis, as depicted in the leaked version, but it was canceled in an almost complete state for unknown reasons.
+In August 2006, the Sega Genesis port was leaked.
+Ported by Microïds, this conversion was going to be published by Psygnosis, as depicted in the leaked version, but was canceled in an almost complete state for unknown reasons.

 The game can also be unlocked in the Xbox NTSC version of Prince of Persia: The Sands of Time by finding a secret area.
 The GameCube, PlayStation 2 and Xbox PAL versions feature the original Prince of Persia instead and the Windows version lacks the secret area entirely.
 The Macintosh version has high resolution graphics (640×480), the MS-DOS and SNES version only low resolution graphics (320×200) and (256×224) respectively.

-On July 25, 2013, a remake of the game was made available for iOS and Android mobile devices which is developed by Ubisoft Pune.
+In July 2013, a remake of the game was made available for iOS and Android mobile devices which is developed by Ubisoft Pune.
 The game includes options for both virtual buttons and gesture-based controls.
 It is currently available on the Samsung Galaxy app store but has been removed from Google Play Store without any clarification from Google.

 Reception

 According to Jordan Mechner, Prince of Persia 2 was a commercial success, with sales of 750,000 units by 2000.

 Charles Ardai wrote in Computer Gaming World that "Prince of Persia 2 not only is in every dimension better than Prince of Persia, but ... is the cruelest, most infuriating, least merciful—in short, the best—game of its type I have ever played", with "an appeal that is absolutely irresistible".
 He criticized the imperfect savegame feature that forced him to replay areas dozens of times, and other aspects of gameplay, but concluded that the game "merits nothing but salaam after salaam ... a virtuoso performance by Mechner, one of the field's most devious puzzle constructors".
 Power Play gave both the DOS and Macintosh versions a 68% score.
 Computer and Video Games gave the PC version a 92% score.

 Prince of Persia 2 won Computer Gaming World's "Action Game of the Year" award in June 1994.
 The editors wrote that it "certainly surpasses its predecessor", and called it a "smoothly animated horizontal scrolling thriller with cinematic scope, vivid action and daunting puzzles".

 Coach Kyle of GamePro gave the Super NES version a mixed review.
-He criticized the black outlines on the characters and the weak sound effects, but praised the eerie music and the quality of the challenge, deeming it "A tough thinking-gamer's game".
+He criticized the black outlines on the characters and the weak sound effects, but praised the eerie music and the quality of the challenge, deeming it "a tough thinking-gamer's game".
 Power Unlimited gave the PC version a score of 70% writing: "The sequel to the classic Prince of Persia has just as smooth animations and beautiful sounds, but eventually falls short because the levels are less well designed than in the original and the puzzles have become too difficult."